The State of REITs: April 2023 Edition

-- 71% of REIT securities had a positive total return in March
+- Only 21.25% of REIT securities had a positive total return in March.

-REITs, much like the broader market, had a rough start to the year with a -5.83% total return in January and February.
-However, the sector partially bounced back in March with a strong +4.93% return in March.
-REITs outperformed the broader market again in March as the S&P 500 (+3.58%), the NASDAQ (+3.41%) and the Dow Jones Industrial Average (+2.32%) all saw smaller gains than REITs.
-The market cap weighted Vanguard Real Estate ETF (VNQ) outperformed the average REIT in March (+6.27% vs. +4.93%), but YTD has endured more than 4x the losses of the average REIT (-6.07% vs. -1.44%).
-The spread between the 2022 FFO multiples of large cap REITs (23.1x) and small cap REITs (16.4x) narrowed in March as multiples increased by 1.3 turns for large caps and increased by only 0.1 turns for small caps.
+The REIT sector suffered another tough month in March (-6.11%) and fell into negative YTD return territory (-1.23%).
+REITs underperformed the Dow Jones Industrial Average (+2.08%), S&P 500 (+3.67%), and NASDAQ (+6.8%).
+The market cap weighted Vanguard Real Estate ETF (VNQ) had a much better total return than the average REIT in March (-2.18% vs. -6.11%) and is outperforming YTD (+1.66% vs. -1.23%).
+The spread between the 2023 FFO multiples of large cap REITs (17.3x) and small cap REITs (12.1x) narrowed slightly in March as multiples contracted by 0.2 turns for large caps and 0.1 turns for small caps.
+Investors currently need to pay an average of 43.0% more for each dollar of FFO from large cap REITs relative to small cap REITs.
 In this monthly publication, I will provide REIT data on numerous metrics to help readers identify which property types and individual securities currently offer the best opportunities to achieve their investment goals.

-95% of REIT property types averaged a positive total return in March, with a 14.74% total return spread between the best and worst performing property types.
-Malls (-4.44%) and Timber (+1.51%) REITs had the lowest average total returns in March.
-Although half of mall REITs were in the black in March, the dismal -32.19% price drop of Pennsylvania REIT (PEI) sharply pulled the property type into negative territory.
+27.78% percent of REIT property types averaged a positive total return in March, with an 18.6% total return spread between the best and worst performing property types.
+Timber (+1.73%) and Land (+1.61%) were the best performing property types in March.
+Timber was buoyed by the strong performance of PotlatchDeltic (PCH) (+8.27%).
+All 3 Timber REITs are in the black after the first quarter of the year.

 Performance of Individual Securities

-86.71% of REITs had a positive return in March with only 42.29% in the black year to date.
-During the first three months of last year the average REIT had a +13.48% return, whereas this year the average REIT has seen a -1.44% decline.
+21.74% of REITs had a positive total return in March with 50.31% in the black year to date.
+During the first quarter of last year, the average REIT had a -1.44% return.
+During the 1st quarter of this year, the average REIT has had comparable performance with a -1.23% total return.

 REIT Premium/Discount to NAV by Property Type